wpmjones/studtext/README.md

 ### To do:

-Finish up approval process for new users
+Allow user to change division/corps

-Allow users to update their address books
+Allow user to change phone number